Home

 Why Are Triangles Useful?

 In theory, solving ray and triangle intersections is not overly difficult.
 However, the complexity of ray-triangle intersection arises from the multitude of different cases that must be accounted for.
-Writing a robust routine that handles all these cases quickly and efficiently can be challenging.
-For this reason, the topic has been extensively researched and debated within the CG community.
-It is also generally one of the most critical routines in a ray-tracer.
-In this lesson, we will focus on the basic techniques and foundations upon which more advanced methods are built.
+Writing a routine that handles all these cases while being both robust and fast can be challenging.
+For this reason, the topic has been extensively researched and debated within the computer graphics community.
+It is also generally considered one of the most critical routines in a ray-tracer (and I will explain why shortly).

 Geometric Primitives